Spybuoy/DNN-Model-Scaling/README.md

 Overall, the use of similarity metrics such as CKA and CCA allows for a more thorough and nuanced understanding of the similarities and differences between various neural network models, and can inform the selection and design of models for specific tasks.

+# Files

+This repository contains the following Jupyter notebooks:

+mobilenet.ipynb: a notebook that evaluates scaling of mobilenet model. resnet.ipynb:a notebook that evaluates scaling of resnet18 model. scalingresults.ipynb: a notebook that executes previously trained and scaled efficient nets to compare to the results int the previous notebooks.

+Setup
+To use these notebooks, you will need a access to files on my personal drive.

+Outputs
+The outputs of the notebooks are organized in the output folder according to the notebooks they're obtained from. of the input image.
+This inter dependency and variable nature of the optimal values make finding the most effective solution a complex task.